Writing

 If you want to know more about our adapted version of T4W click on the document below

 Early sentence structure is dependent on having an understanding of key vocabulary.
-In Benton Dene School we have developed and adapted the Narrative Programme to support sentence building progression using symbols.
+In Benton Dene School we use the Colourful Semantics Programme to support sentence building progression using symbols.
 This method is used in our T4W when children are working in our Early Years or Pre Key Stage Standards.

 Here is a video to see sentence building in action.